Overview

-In these books, Wright offers a historical, theological, and literary study of first-century Judaism and Christianity, beginning with an introduction to the historical and theological condition of the earliest Christians.
-Next, Wright provides a contribution the current quest for the historical Jesus, offering his own defense of Jesus’ historicity and its impact on Christian belief and practice.
-These first volumes set the scene for Wright’s massive examination of the resurrection—both resurrection in general and of Jesus in particular—beginning with Paul and working through the end of the second century.
+In the first volume of the series, Wright offers a historical, theological, and literary study of first-century Judaism and Christianity, beginning with an introduction to the historical and theological condition of the earliest Christians.
+Next, Wright contributes to the current quest for the historical Jesus, offering his own defense of Jesus’ historicity and its impact on Christian belief and practice in Jesus and the Victory of God.
+Wright then examines resurrection—both resurrection in general and of Jesus in particular—beginning with Paul, and working through the end of the second century in the third volume, The Resurrection of the Son of God.
+The highly anticipated fourth volume, Paul and the Faithfulness of God, is the mature summation of a lifetime of study.
+This landmark volume pays a rich tribute to the breadth and depth of the Apostle Paul’s vision, and offers an unparalleled wealth of detailed insights into his life, times, and impact.

 This first volume in the series Christian Origins and the Question of God provides a historical, theological, and literary study of first-century Judaism and Christianity.
 Wright offers a preliminary discussion of the meaning of the word god within those cultures, as he explores the ways in which developing an understanding of those first-century cultures are of relevance for the modern world.